The H$_2^+$ molecular ion: low-lying states: Transitions

 where $G$ is the orbital degeneracy factor, ${\bf S}^{(1)}_{if}(R)$ is the square of the matrix element

 and ${\bf r}$ is the vector of the electron position measured from the interproton midpoint.
-The involved excited states for permitted electric dipole transitions from the ground state $1s\si_g$ are the states $2p\si_u$, $2p\pi_u$ and $3p\si_u$.
+The involved excited states for permitted electric dipole transitions from the ground state $1s\si_g$ are three states $2p\si_u$, $2p\pi_u$ and $3p\si_u$.
 In Table~\ref{Tose1} the E1 oscillator strength is presented for two transitions: $1s\si_g-2p\pi_u$ and $1s\si_g-3p\si_u$.
-The transition $1s\si_g-2p\si_u$ was calculated and discussed in~\cite{Turbiner:2011} and we won't present here the results.
-The orbital degeneracy factor is $G=2$ for $f_{1s\si_g-2p\pi_u}$ and $G=1$ for $f_{1s\si_g-3p\si_u}$.
-It is assumed this calculation should provide at least 5 s.d. correctly.
-As a result for all internuclear distances they coincide in 6 s.d. with Tsogbayar et al, \cite{ts:2010} for $1s\si_g-2p\pi_u$ (with an exception at $R$=1 a.u. where it deviates in one unit at the 6th digit) which increases up to 7 figures for intermediate $R$.
-The E1 oscillator strength $f_{1s\si_g-3p\si_u}$ is compared with Bates et al~\cite{BDHS:1954} only for two values of $R=2,4 a.u.$ and the agreement is in 2 s.d.
-We also confirm the striking qualitative result by Bates et al that the E1 oscillator strength increases in $\sim$20 times coming from $R=2 a.u.$ to 4 a.u.
+The transition $1s\si_g-2p\si_u$ was calculated and discussed in~\cite{Turbiner:2011}.
+Here we present graphically these results on Fig.~\ref{figDOS} in comparison with two other $E1$ electric dipole transitions.
+Certainly, the $E1$ transition $1s\si_g-2p\pi_u$ is dominant for all $R$.
+The orbital degeneracy factor is equal to $G=2$ for $f_{1s\si_g-2p\pi_u}$ and $G=1$ for $f_{1s\si_g-3p\si_u}$.
+We assume this calculation should provide at least 5 s.d. correctly.
+As a result for all internuclear distances $R$ they coincide in 6 s.d. with Tsogbayar et al, \cite{ts:2010} for $1s\si_g-2p\pi_u$ (with an exception at $R=1$\, a.u. where it deviates in one unit at the 6th digit).
+The present E1 oscillator strength $f_{1s\si_g-3p\si_u}$ is compared with Bates et al~\cite{BDHS:1954} for $R=2,4$\,a.u., where the calculations were done in the past: the agreement is within 2 s.d.
+We confirm their striking observation that the E1 oscillator strength increases in $\sim 20$ times coming from $R=2$\, a.u. to 4\,a.u.
+Furthermore, we observe a dramatic dip in the E1 oscillator strength $f_{1s\si_g-3p\si_u}$ at $R \sim R_{eq}$.
+We do not have satisfactory physics arguments to explain such a behavior.